 We’ve come to know Emilia Clarke as Daenerys Targaryen and Kit Harington as Jon Snow.
 But who were the actors who auditioned or refused roles on Game of Thrones?
-With the premiere of the HBO series’ eighth and final season, we can’t help but look back at eight years ago when the show was still casting and finding the now-household-name actors who play Cersei Lannister, Sansa Stark and more.
+With the premiere of the HBO series now over, we can’t help but look back at eight-plus years ago when the show was still casting and finding the now-household-name actors who play Cersei Lannister, Sansa Stark and more.
 So, who were these actors who auditioned for Game of Thrones roles once upon a time.
 Well, they include a two-time Oscar winner (one of which was won in 2019), a former Hunger Games star and a cult-favorite actress from a beloved ’90s sci-fi.

 We can’t imagine anyone other than Maisie Williams, Nicolaj Coster-Waldau and Gwendoline Christie as Arya Stark, Jaime Lannister and Brienne of Tarth, but as Hollywood would have it, they weren’t the only actors to have auditioned for the roles.
 Several well-known stars have also considered Game of Thrones as their next career move, and though they weren’t offered the part in the end, their audition stories are still interesting to hear.
 From those who turned down the roles to actors who were recast after the pilot, check out the actors who were almost cast on Game of Thrones.